m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

  * Scala.js implies that Java interoperability is less vital to Scala than it was (partly because of the maturity of the scala-native libary ecosystem).
 Dotty represents at least some interest in a Scala that sacrifices some compatability in the interest of simplicity/clarity/consistency.
  * The opening up of .net is extremely exciting - I can start to imagine using F# in a unix-based project, initially for standalone tools like [Flow](https://code.facebook.com/posts/1505962329687926/flow-a-new-static-type-checker-for-javascript/).
  * OCaml...
 I'm not sure.
 While I think in many ways it's the best option today, syntax is impractical to change, and writing a first-rate concurrency-friendly runtime would require massive investment that's hard to justify when F# and Haskell exist already.
 It's lead many of us towards the promised land, but I fear it may not live to see it.4
  * Rust developers still seem interested in making some form of automatic memory management available, though it's not their primary focus.
+It's still a young language; not every language ends up in the niche its creators intended.
+Maybe it can be the best option.
+ * From the other side, [this](http://okmij.org/ftp/Haskell/extensible/more.pdf) result looks like a correct solution to managing effects;

 <br />
 <p />